antoniocgj/MOSFHET/README.md

 # MOSFHET: Optimized Software for FHE over the Torus

-MOSFHET is a pure-C highly-optimized implementation of [TFHE](https://github.com/tfhe/tfhe/).
+MOSFHET is a research-oriented highly-optimized implementation of [TFHE](https://github.com/tfhe/tfhe/).
 It includes the main techniques proposed so far for improving performance or error rate in TFHE.
-The library is fully portable with optional optimizations for Intel AVX2, FMA, and AVX-512.
+The library is fully portable with optional optimizations for Intel AVX2, FMA, AVX-512, and VAES.

 ## Implemented Techniques